AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 ADVISER TO CDC DR. ANDREW KOLODNY SANCTIONS PAIN PRESCRIPTION RACIAL BIAS, “RACIAL STERO-TYPING HAS HAD A PROTECTIVE EFFECT ON BLACK PATIENTS”

-Listen to Below Audio link Interview Dr. Andrew Kolodny
+Click here: Listen to the audio link.
+Interview Dr. Andrew Kolodny

 “The impact of including buprenorphine will be appalling for people’s health,” said Dr. Hannah Cooper, the chair of substance use disorder research at Emory University.
 Cooper fears the DEA surveillance program would make doctors and pharmacies reluctant to supply Suboxone to patients who need addiction treatment.
 (2)

 “The idea that patient-level data is available to the DEA is quite frightening.
-We don’t want to make people worry that their decisions will be monitored by this highly punitive federal agency,” Cooper told Filter.
-“If you’ve been inhabiting a space where you’ve been persecuted by the federal government for some time, and they now have access to your private medical information, there will be tremendous consequences for population health and health equity.”
+We don’t want to make people worry that this highly punitive federal agency will monitor their decisions,” Cooper told Filter.
+“If you’ve been inhabiting a space where the federal government has persecuted you for some time, and they now have access to your private medical information, there will be tremendous consequences for population health and health equity.”

 CONGRESS MUST INVESTIGATE REGULATORY RACISM